 In 1959, growth media and cell culture replaced eggs as the standard method of virus propagation for vaccines.

-In 1990, in preparation for the Persian Gulf campaign, whole cell pertussis vaccine was used as an adjuvant for anthrax vaccine to produce a more rapid immune response.
+In 1990, during preparations for the Persian Gulf campaign, the whole cell pertussis vaccine was utilized as an adjuvant for the anthrax vaccine to produce a more rapid immune response.

-A 2001 study noted a problem with dengue vaccines where the DEN-3 serotype predominated and suppressed the response to DEN-1, -2, and -4 serotypes.
+A 2001 study found an issue with dengue vaccines, where the DEN-3 serotype predominated and suppressed the response to DEN-1, -2, and -4 serotypes.

-As of 2005, the only childhood vaccine in the U.S. that contains thiomersal in greater than trace amounts is the influenza vaccine, recommended only for children with certain risk factors.
-Single-dose influenza vaccines in the UK do not list thiomersal in the ingredients.
+As of 2005, the influenza vaccine was the only childhood vaccine in the U.S. containing thiomersal in greater than trace amounts, and it was recommended only for children with specific risk factors.

-In 2005, bananas were developed that produce a human vaccine against hepatitis B.
+In 2005, bananas were developed that could produce a human vaccine against hepatitis B.

-In 2006, a vaccine was introduced against shingles, a disease caused by the chickenpox virus, which usually affects the elderly.
+In 2006, a vaccine against shingles, a disease caused by the chickenpox virus, was introduced, primarily targeting the elderly population.

-As of 2009, the human papillomavirus vaccine is recommended in the UK.
+As of 2009, the human papillomavirus vaccine was recommended in the UK.

-As of 2011, the human papillomavirus vaccine is recommended in the U.S.
+As of 2011, the human papillomavirus vaccine was recommended in the U.S.

-Since at least 2013, scientists have been trying to develop synthetic third-generation vaccines by reconstructing the outside structure of a virus, hoping to prevent vaccine resistance.
+Since at least 2013, scientists have been working on developing synthetic third-generation vaccines by reconstructing the outer structure of a virus to potentially prevent vaccine resistance.

 In 2019, the World Health Organization characterized vaccine hesitancy as one of the top ten global health threats.

-In the year 2020, mRNA vaccines such as BNT162b2 were developed with the help of Operation Warp Speed and massively deployed to combat the COVID-19 pandemic.
+In 2020, mRNA vaccines such as BNT162b2 were developed to combat the COVID-19 pandemic.

 In 2021, Katalin Karikó and Drew Weissman received Columbia University's Horwitz Prize for their pioneering research in mRNA vaccine technology.